davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## What is Consensus?

 A consensus algorithm is a protocol for keeping a network of computers in sync, resolving conflicts along the way as needed.

+TODO small rework of the below

+* Consensus means agreement
+* Implies prior disagreement
+* Usually element of closure, ability to move on
+* Define conflict as two servers want to update the same state and both updates can’t be combined; one must be accepted and others must be rejected
+* Also, after we explain that conflicts arise, say that you can use a consensus algorithm to take care of the conflict or you can invent CRDTs to avoid them problem altogether

 In real life, we talk about ‘reaching consensus’ when there are multiple points of view that conflict with one another; we say consensus has been reached once the conflict has been resolved and everyone has accepted the resolution.
 At that point everybody is in sync, and old disagreements are not to be reopened.
 Everyone can now move forward.